 Before your planned admission, or as soon as possible after an emergency admission, your care team will talk to you about a planned discharge date.

-When you’re discharged you will be provided with a Formal Discharge Summary, and your care team will give you information about follow-up support from our ambulatory services .
+Upon discharge, you will be provided with a Formal Discharge Summary and your care team will provide information about any follow-up support for your continuing care.

 We’ll give you a short-term supply of any new medications prescribed by Calvary.

 1. Who is picking you up from hospital?

 On your discharge day you’ll need to arrange to be picked up by a family member or friend before 10am.

 Please let us know so we can discuss alternative options, including Calvary Community Care Hospital to Home.

 2. Have you made a follow-up appointment with your Doctor?

 You need to make a follow up appointment with your Doctor as advised by your care team.